Calvin2104/AOS-Tracker-Web/README.md

 Update info will be posted to https://www.facebook.com/profile.php?id=61572348632360

+(At some stage through development, I will switch to local testing to make the consumer experience more stable.
+For now, all code changes require a refresh on the site.

 This website will work in your restuarant based off honesty.
 Please no cheating. :)

 YOLO i dont really know how github works tbh cause I usually use local programs.